paulcap510/react-presentation/react-project.md

 ![image](https://github.com/paulcap510/react-presentation/assets/118994869/d0495dd2-a059-4747-a6e1-522e9a560de9)

 ### useEffect

-- allows for functional components to perform side effects (operations that affect others but can't be done during rendering)
+- Allows for functional components to perform side effects (operations that affect others but can't be done during rendering)
 - Runs after DOM is rendered and can be used to fetch data and manipulate the DOM

 Example to display time on a mounted component: